Rugova Valley, Kosova / Kosovo - Things to Do in Rugova Valley

 Insider Tips

-Pack layers and waterproof gear even in summer, as mountain weather can change rapidly and temperatures drop significantly at higher elevations
+Pack layers and waterproof clothing even in summer as mountain weather can change rapidly

 Explore Activities in Rugova Valley